CPD Courses for Teachers

 Inspired by your stay at Rippledown?

 Then learn the best methods to teach outside the classroom – no matter what the weather throws at you.
-Practical workshops and from our LOtC approved centre to help your class learn outdoors all year round.
-The centre makes outdoor learning an exciting and memorable experience.
+Practical workshops at our LOtC approved centre will help you deliver outdoor learning all year round.

 3 Outdoor Courses for teachers